 What is the best pasta flour?

+There isn’t a straightforward answer for this, as different situations may call for different types of flour.
+However, as a thumb rule I advise that if you going to make pasta is that you choose type 00 (or double zero) flour that is intended for pasta.
 This last bit is very important, as not every type 00 flour is perfect for making pasta.
 Not every double zero flour contains the same amount of protein that is needed for making pasta.
 Certain types of flour that get produced with the intention of making pasta with it contain the best composition of proteins and gluten so your pasta dough will be both malleable and will retain its form once it has been shaped into pasta.

 Where to buy 00 flour for pasta?